 |Workshop||Part of the "Activities" group, the workshop module is a peer assessment activity with many options.
 Students submit their work via an online text tool and attachments.
 There are two grades for a student: their own work and their peer assessments of other students' work.|

-There are several people coordinating training for Moodle.
-If you have questions, please contact anyone from the list below or email email@example.com.
+There are several people who can help you more effectively use Moodle.
+If you have questions, please contact anyone from the list below or email firstname.lastname@example.org.

 Participate in Learning and Fellowship events to foster your scholarship of teaching and learning.

 For additional library-related faculty development information, view the guide below:

 Guide to Resources for Faculty Research and Development

 Moodle Help and Tutorials by Viterbo University is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.